kursion/archlinux/README.md

         KEYMAP=ch_FR-latin1

 7. Finally, set the admin password: `$ passwd`
+8. Exit the chroot and umount the disks:

+        $ exit
+        $ umount -R /mnt
+        $ restart

-Restart and enjoy installing your tools :)
+Enjoy installing your tools :)